corvusdeinanis/cuddlyspaceship/content/What it is like to be a transgender.md

 hashtag in a second
-afraid of classroom discussions becoming like judgment day and now oncoming traffic is embracing more transgender children than parents.
+afraid of classroom discussions becoming like judgment day and **now oncoming traffic is embracing more transgender children than parents**.
 I wonder how long it will be
-before the trans suicide notes start to feel redundant, before we realize that our bodies become lessons about sin way before we learn how to love them.
+before the trans suicide notes start to feel redundant,
+**before we realize that our bodies become lessons about sin way before we learn how to love them**.
 Like God didn't save
 all this breath and mercy,
 like my blood is not the wine